IntuitionLabs

 Definition of AI/ML devices: The FDA uses a broad definition: devices on the list must use AI or ML “for one or more functions integral to clinical care,” as standalone software or embedded in hardware ([18]).
 In practice, identification relies on keywords.
 The FDA notes that the list is not comprehensive – rather, it includes products whose FDA summary descriptions (or classification codes) contain AI-related terms ([19]).
 For each device on the list, the tracker provides a link to the FDA’s database entry, which includes releasable information like safety/effectiveness summaries ([13]).
 (These summaries, however, often omit detailed study data ([6]).)
 The list encompasses both early “Guidance” apps (flagging images or data for clinician review) and more autonomous AI tools.
 To promote future transparency, the FDA has signaled plans to tag devices built on modern “foundation models” (e.g. large language models) once they appear, so users will know if e.g. an image-reader uses LLM-driven components ([20]) ([21]).

-Regulatory oversight: AI/ML devices generally fall under the Software as a Medical Device (SaMD) paradigm.Most have been Class II devices cleared via the 510(k) pathway ([5]) ([6]), meaning the manufacturer demonstrated “substantial equivalence” to a predicate (pre-existing) device.
+Regulatory oversight: AI/ML devices generally fall under the Software as a Medical Device (SaMD) paradigm.Most have been Class II devices cleared via the 510(k) pathway ([4]) ([5]), meaning the manufacturer demonstrated “substantial equivalence” to a predicate (pre-existing) device.
 Unlike PMA (premarket approval), 510(k) does not require new clinical trials, which has allowed faster entry of digital tools.
 The FDA’s Digital Health Center of Excellence (established 2017) has helped build expertise in evaluating these submissions.
-In 2022–2023 the FDA issued new guidance specific to AI/ML devices – for example, a Final Guidance on Predetermined Change Control Plans (PCCPs) (Dec 2022) allows pre-authorized algorithm update protocols ([22]).
-In early 2023 the FDA released a draft guidance on submission content for AI devices, encouraging manufacturers to include robust performance data and consider PCCPs ([23]).
+The FDA has issued a series of guidances specific to AI/ML devices.
+A Final Guidance on Predetermined Change Control Plans (PCCPs) for AI-enabled device software functions was published in December 2024, allowing manufacturers to pre-specify how algorithms will be updated post-market without requiring a full resubmission for each change ([22]).
+In January 2025 the FDA released a comprehensive draft guidance on AI-enabled device software functions applying a Total Product Life Cycle (TPLC) approach, covering submission recommendations, transparency labeling, and lifecycle management ([23]).
+In August 2025, the FDA collaborated with Health Canada and the UK’s MHRA to issue five guiding principles for PCCPs in ML-enabled devices ([24]).
+In 2025, 10% of AI/ML device clearances included PCCPs for iterative updates ([1]), signaling growing industry adoption.
 These steps reflect the FDA’s effort to balance faster innovation with patient protection, recognizing that AI tools may evolve over their lifecycle.

 Regulatory Framework and the FDA AI/ML Devices Tracker